MrSaeedNasiri/design-patterns-in-deno/README.md

 # design-patterns-in-deno

-Design Patterns in Deno (TypeScript) With Test
+Design Pattern Snippets in Deno (TypeScript) with Test

 ## Installation